Where To Buy

 Comfort: So the Limited is equipped with the best ankle strap in Burton’s line of bindings and it’s much better than the regular cartel ankle strap.
-It’s the same size as the Cartel Re:Flex and Cartel EST, but it’s lighter, thinner, has a better fit and is just little bit more responsive.
+It’s the same size as the Cartel Re:Flex and Cartel EST, but it’s lighter, thinner, has a better fit and is just a little bit more responsive.
 The rest of the binding is just as comfortable as the regular cartel.

 Heel-Toe Response: It feels more responsive and more smooth edge to edge than the regular Cartel.
-Its a very interesting change to response.
-Instead of feeling like the binding is more responsive it feels like the board is softer and easier to ride under foot.
+It is a very interesting change to response.
+Instead of feeling like the binding is more responsive it feels like the board is softer and easier to ride underfoot.
 There was even a very noticeable difference between the Burton Cartel standard model and the Limited.
 They are both Re:Flex but it just seems that this Re:Flex is better.
 This is because there is less contact with the board than the regular cartel

 Tip-Tail Response: This is the same as heel to toe response in terms of feel.
 It doesn’t feel like the bindings are bending the board better on a butter but instead, it feels like the board itself if softer and more playful.
 Even compared to the regular Cartel Re:Flex there was a big difference in terms of flex underfoot and lengthwise response.